MixPath: A Unified Approach for One-shot Neural Architecture Search: Ablation Study and Discussions

-\textbf{NSGA-II vs Random Search}.
-We use the search space $S_3$ on ImageNet to compare the adopted NSGA-II search algorithm \cite{deb2002fast} with random search by charting the Pareto-front of models found by both methods in Fig.~\ref{fig:nsga_random_ablation}.
-NSGA-II has a clear advantage in that the Pareto-front models have higher accuracies and fewer multi-adds.
+We use the search space $S_3$ on ImageNet to compare the adopted NSGA-II search algorithm \cite{deb2002fast} with random search by charting the Pareto-front of models found by both methods in Fig.~\ref{fig:nsga-vs-random} (appendix).
+NSGA-II has an advantage that the elite models have higher accuracies and fewer FLOPs.